How to Sign Up for Community Service: Quick and Easy Steps

 How do I get involved in community service after a natural disaster?

-Be patient, as organizers may need time to coordinate volunteers safely.
+And hang tight; organizers may need some time to safely coordinate volunteers.

 • Tutoring students